-From an early age, parents have a huge impact on their children’s language and speech development.
+From an early age, parents have a huge impact on their children’s speech and language development.
 As speech therapists, we get asked all the time: “How do I get my child to talk?” or “What can I do at home to help facilitate talking?”
 To help parents, Westside has put together a “bag of tricks” to practice at home.

 Many times we think that because children are so little that they don’t communicate with us.
 This is a misconception.
 Even at birth, children are communicating by laughing, smiling, crying, and making gestures towards parents.
 Parents can use the techniques below to begin fostering language development for their children.

 Play games with them such as peek-a-boo and or patty cake.
-This fosters gross and fine motor movements while incorporating speech development skills.
+This fosters gross and fine motor movements while incorporating speech and language development skills.

 Talk to your baby as you bath, feed, and dress them.
 Talk about what you are doing, where you are going, etc. – all of this helps them learn daily routines.